newrelic-experimental/nri-universal-discovery/docs/configuration.md

 ### Configuration File

 - View the [usage](#Usage) options and apply into the configuration file similarly to below.
+- Multiple configuration files can be created and placed into the `/etc/newrelic-infra/integrations.d/` directory.

 ```yaml
 # example filepath/name: /etc/newrelic-infra/integrations.d/my-integration-with-discovery.yml